DigitexOfficial/api-docs/source/index.html.md

 Name | Value
 ---- | -----
-method | "auth"
+method | should be "auth"
+params | request parameters
-params | object with the following fields type | "token" value | set your API key
+type | should be "token"
+value | set your API key

-> Example of auth request:
+> An example of an `auth` request:

 ```javascript
 {